d2l-ai/d2l-en/chapter_appendix_math/distributions.md

 where $X^{(2)}$ is the total sum, and $X^{(2)}_i \sim \mathrm{Bernoulli}(p/2)$.
 The total distribution is then $X^{(2)} \sim \mathrm{Binomial}(2, p/2)$.

 Why stop here?
-Let us continue to split that minute into $n$ parts.
+Let's continue to split that minute into $n$ parts.
 By the same reasoning as above, we see that

 $$X^{(n)} \sim \mathrm{Binomial}(n, p/n).$$
 :eqlabel:`eq_eq_poisson_approx`